getsentry/craft/README.md

 - When interacting with remote GitHub repositories, `craft` uses the remote `origin` by default.
-If you have a different setup, set the `CRAFT_REMOTE` environment variable to the git remote you are using.
+If you have a different setup, set the `CRAFT_REMOTE` environment variable or the `--remote` option to the git remote you are using.

 ## Global Configuration